Quantitative-Finance-Lab/Floating-Population/README.md

 In order to easily visualize the distribution of commuting population, housing prices, and their relationship, it is crucial to plot the data for a clear overview.

+The columns required to effectively plot the image are as follows:

+x: Longitude in the Cartesian coordinate system of each data point
+y: Latitude in the Cartesian coordinate system of each data point
+price: Housing price of each data point
+commute: Commuting population of each data point

 The following code performs the above step: